Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                It is recommended to disable sending metadata when too many nodes are part of a data set as this can slow down start up time.
-                               Default: `False` if the messaging profile
+                               Default: `false` if the messaging profile
                                selected supports sending metadata and `--strict`
                                 is set but not '--dct', `True` otherwise.
       --amt, --asyncmetadatathreshold, --AsyncMetaDataLoadThreshold=VALUE